Green River National Wildlife Refuge

 - Provide opportunities for public use and environmental education and interpretation;

 - Collaborate with partners to protect and enhance biodiversity and water quality and quantity within the Ohio River and Green River watersheds, benefiting both people and wildlife; and

 - Ensure healthy wildlife populations for the benefit of Kentuckians and all Americans.

 Conservation Partnership Area

-The Service is developing a proposed Conservation Partnership Area (CPA) in Henderson County, Kentucky, where it will focus efforts to protect lands for the benefit of fish and wildlife.
-A CPA is the area within which the Service would have the ability to work with willing sellers or partners to purchase or protect up to 24,000 acres, which is the planning target for the refuge.
-The rights of private landowners are not affected by the designation of the CPA or the establishment of the refuge.
+The Service proposes a Conservation Partnership Area (CPA), an area within which the Service would work with willing sellers or partners to purchase or protect approximately 24,000 acres, which is the planning target for the refuge.
+Private landowners’ rights are not affected by the CPA or the refuge.
 The Service will work with willing sellers to acquire lands as opportunities and funding allow.
-Landowners have no obligation to sell their land or otherwise participate in the proposed refuge at any time.
+Landowners have no obligation to sell their land or otherwise participate in the proposed refuge.

 Establishing the Refuge

-The Service and its partners will work with willing landowners to establish the proposed Green River NWR through several methods, including purchasing land at fair market value and development rights through conservation easements.
+The Service and its partners will work with willing landowners to establish the proposed Green River NWR through several methods, including donations and purchasing land at fair market value and development rights through conservation easements.

 This is a long-term effort that may take decades to complete.
 The number of willing sellers and availability of funding will determine the timeline for completing the purchase of approximately 24,000 acres for Green River NWR.

 A draft Land Protection Plan (LPP) and an Environmental Assessment (EA) has been developed and made publicly available.
 The LPP informs landowners and interested stakeholders of the proposal to establish the refuge.
 The Service prepared the EA as required by the National Environmental Policy Act to analyze different strategies for land protection in the area.